rhtgpta/rhtgpta.github.io/about.md

 permalink: /about/
 ---

 Hi, I'm Rohit Gupta, a data geek currently working at [84.51][curr_work] (part of Kroger) as a Data Scientist.
-I completed my Master's in Data Science at the [University of Washington, Seattle][studypg].
-I graduated from [Indraprastha University][study] with a B.Tech in Electronics in 2013.
+Completed my Master's in Data Science at the [University of Washington, Seattle][studypg] in 2019, and graduated from [Indraprastha University][study] with a B.Tech in Electronics in 2013.
 I have worked on impactful problems with Fortune 100 clients at [Mu Sigma][work1], and delivered scalable solutions in a start-up environment at [Delhivery][work2].

-I love simplifying problems and solving them through analytical rigour.
+Love simplifying problems and solving them through analytical rigour.
 Primarily fascinated by the intersection of technology, business, mathematics, and pyschology.
 Forever struggling to remain language/tool agnostic.
 Fan of open-source systems.
 R/Python/Linux are my go-to tools.
 Check out some of my [projects][proj], or have a look at my [Résumé]({{ site.url }}/cv/RohitGupta_CV.pdf).

-I love reading, writing and exploring stuff/places.
+I love reading, writing and backpacking.

 Find me on [LinkedIn][li] / [Quora][qr] / [Goodreads][gr] or drop a mail at rohitgupta [ AT ] hotmail [ DOT ] co.in